bokand/page-collection/README.md

 ## Summary

+It's common for users browsing the web to open and refer to multiple pages in a single journey.
+For example, when doing research on a complex topic, comparing products when shopping, or planning a trip or outing.
+Browsers have adapted to this by introducing tabbed UIs, and later allowing grouping of related tabs.
+However, linking on the web remains 1-to-1; one link opens one page.
+This makes it difficult to share complicated context with a user.

-This is a proposal to enable users and authors to group multiple resources into a single link.
-An agent navigating to such a link will load and present all its resources in a grouping UI.
-We're calling such a link a "page collection":
+This is a proposal to enable grouping multiple destinations into a single link.
+A browser opening such a link will open each of the constituent pages in a grouping UI, such as a tab group.

+A concrete example: get a link to all the pages in your tab group.
+Share the link with a friend.
+The friend clicks the link to open a tab group containing the same pages.

+We're calling such a link a "page collection", a possible example of how it might look:

 ```
 uri-list:https://example.com/pageA;https://en.wikipedia.org/wiki/URL;https://w3.org
 ```

-Page collections aims to allow the user agent to be more helpful in opening and presenting multiple related pages.
+A page collection allows the browser to be more helpful in managing and presenting groups of related pages.

 This explainer details ideas and challenges for this new form of linking.
-While some examples are provided, no grouping UI is suggested or mandated by this proposal; how such a link is presented is left to the discretion of the user agent.
+While some examples of "grouping UI" are provided, particularily with existing mechanisms such as tab groups, no specific UI is suggested or mandated in this proposal; how such a link is presented is left to the discretion of the user agent.

-### Summarized Web-Facing Changes
+### Non-Goals

-  * Specify web browser handling of `text/uri-list` media types.
-  * Introduce a `uri-list:` URI scheme to allow users to easily share collection links.
-  * Add an opt-in for for anchors to non-`uri-list` schemes to allow opening a collection.
-  * Define a permission model for when a collection link may open multiple windows.
-  * Use content negotiation to allow servers to feature detect user agents capable of handling text/uri-list.
+  * Resource Bundling - each link in a page collection is intended to be an individual destination for the end user.
+They are grouped because they are related somehow within the user's journey but there is no implied dependency or relationship between the constituent links themselves.
+  * Interoperable collaboration - there are emerging features that allow users to live-collaborate on a [shared group of tabs](#shared-tab-groups).
+While there's some overlap and potential for page collections to improve these features in the short term, our goal is to enable a richer linking primitive.

 ## Status

 This is a very early-stages proposal.
 We're looking for feedback about the ideas and feasibility.
 This explainer will evolve as the idea is refined.
 Critiques, alternate approaches and ideas are all welcome.

 ## Example Use Cases